 Sucker Lake and East Vadnais Lake are located in Vadnais Heights, Ramsey County, and in the Vadnais Lake Area Watershed.
 Both lakes receive water as part of the drinking water supply that is run by St. Paul Regional Water Services (SPRWS).
-Water is pumped from the Mississippi River at the intake facility in Fridley and through the chain of lakes including Charley, Pleasant, Sucker, and East Vadnais Lakes.
+Water is pumped from the Mississippi River at the intake facility in Fridley and through the chain of lakes including Charley Lake, Pleasant Lake, Sucker Lake, and East Vadnais Lake.
 East Vadnais Lake is the reservoir for drinking water for St. Paul and surrounding communities.
 From East Vadnais Lake, water flows out of the watershed and is further treated at the McCarrons Water Treatment Plant in St. Paul.
-Vadnais-Sucker Lake Regional Park was established to protect the drinking water supply chain and provides high-quality habitat and green space within the watershed.
+Vadnais-Sucker Lakes Regional Park was established to protect the drinking water supply chain and provides high-quality habitat and green space within the watershed.

 Because of the drinking water supply/pumping through Sucker Lake and possible effect on lake stratification, it has not been determined if this lake should be managed as a deep lake or a shallow lake.
-Sucker Lake has sufficient depth for a deep lake, but data regarding whether or not the lake fully stratifies are needed to make a determination for the appropriate lake category.
-Sucker Lake has an average depth of 8 feet, maximum depth of 26 feet, surface area of 61 acres, and a contributing subcatchment (subwatershed) area of 1,085 acres.
+Sucker Lake has sufficient depth for a deep lake, but the extent of stratification is needed to make a determination for the appropriate lake category.
+Sucker Lake has an average depth of 8 feet, maximum depth of 26 feet, surface area of 61 acres, and a contributing subcatchment (subwatershed) area of 1085 acres.
 East Vadnais Lake is a deep lake with an average depth of 30 feet, maximum depth of 58 feet, surface area of 389 acres, and a contributing subcatchment area of 889 acres.

 Sucker Lake has water quality score of 53 (2020) that falls between "moderately clear/mesotrophic" and "green/eutrophic" according to the TSI (Trophic State Index, MPCA).
 East Vadnais Lake has water quality score of 48 (2020), corresponding to a rating of "moderately clear/mesotrophic" according to the TSI (Trophic State Index, MPCA).
 Sucker and East Vadnais Lakes receive chloride from nearby roads and neighborhoods and nutrients from developed areas.
-Both lakes are protected by riparian buffers and parkland that is part of the Vadnais-Sucker Lake
+Both lakes are protected by riparian buffers and parkland that is part of the Vadnais-Sucker Lakes Regional Park.
+The park is owned by SPRWS and maintained by Ramsey County Parks.
+VLAWMO works in partnership with both entities.
+The lakes receives inflow from the surrounding subcatchments and upstream from the drinking water chain of lakes.
+East Vadnais Lake also receives inflow from Lambert Creek; East Goose Lake is the headwaters for the creek.